 Community News Funds

 In February 2023, Report for America published its 2022 Update: Community News Funds report.
-It is a follow-up to the report released last year that identified a major new trend – the creation of “Community News Funds” – and outlines how the new funds can be created.
+It follows the report released last year that identified a major new trend the creation of “Community News Funds,” and outlines how the funds can be created.
+The strategy involves community foundations working with local news leaders to create a single, permanent fund that draws upon donations from multiple sources, to support local news for years to come.

 Read the 2022 Update to the Community News Funds report here.